kaekoko/react-maintenance-page/README.md

 `fix`: Automatic fix Google Typescript Style

-`compile`: Compile `/src` code to `/dist`
+`compile`: Compile `/src` codes to `/build`

-`publish`: Publish package to NPM
+`publish`: Publish the package to NPM

 ## Project structures

-`/src` : Codes that will compile to /dist and publish to package manager.
+`/src` : Codes that will compile to /build and publish to package manager.
 These will compile using Typescript cli.

 `/test` : Contain codes for test and dev only.
-These will compile using Webpack for live reload.
+These will compile using Webpack for live reload to /dist.

+`/design` : Design files contains images and Inkscape SVG.

 ## Todos